dgreenslade/cma/part2/ReadMe.md

 ## Disadvantages:

 - Airflow is a relatively complex solution for a simple pipeline - however the added benefits of scheduling, logging, notifications might outweigh this
-- Airflow needs to have the computational capacity for the Worker nodes to run the DAG scripts, if the data download is quite large, it might be more sensible to have serverless functions called/orchestrated by Airflow rather than having redundant processign capacity on the Airflow server at all times.
+- Airflow needs to have the computational capacity for the Worker nodes to run the DAG scripts, if the data download is quite large, it might be more sensible to have serverless functions called/orchestrated by Airflow rather than having redundant processing capacity on the Airflow server at all times.
-- Currently the diagram holds staging tables and live tables within the same database - if the data being upserted is not large quantities, it might be simpler to run transactions to the live database directly
+- Currently, the diagram holds staging tables and live tables within the same database - if the data being upserted is not large quantities, it might be simpler to run transactions to the live database directly

 ## Diagram